sfkleach/agile-dev-docs/devdocs.md

 * When used well, this technique can often make other annotations redundant - reducing work still further.

-## Technique: Autodocs

-* A key technique for keeping costs low is automation.

-* Good examples of this are Javadocs and Doxygen.
-These tools generate detailed, structured API documentation in HTML (etc) from _annotated_ source code.

-* Another good example is Database Notetaker, which generates HTML (etc) from the schema of the database, combining it with annotations that are kept in a separate XML file.
+## Technique: Use Formal Notations that can be used for Checking Correctness

+* Rather than just describe structure informally in prose, we prefer formal notations that can be utilized as part of CI to validate the build.

+* These are often referred to as using 'executable' specifications, which is a misnomer but well-established.
+(Strictly speaking they can be automatically validated rather than executed.)

+* We integrate the checking into the product CI, so that we get early warning that they are out of date (reduces cost, increases value) or that the working prototype has a problem (increases value).

+### Example: Acceptance Criteria in Gherkin

+* One of the more eye-popping success of the Agile tools revolution is the use of the Gherkin syntax to write acceptance criteria, which can be translated into CI tests that constantly validate the build.

+* High cost, high value - Although this involves a good deal of up-front work, it generates a body of very effective user-level tests that can be integrated into CI.
+Because failures are quickly detected they are much easier to keep up to date and also protect against inadvertant violation.

-## Technique: Formal Grammars
+## Technique: Formal Notations that can be used to Generate Diagrams (etc)

-* A variation on autodocs is to use formal descriptions, typically in XML, JSON or YAML, that can be used to automate consistency checks _and_ to generate human readable documentation.
+* Another use of formal notations is to produce visual documentation e.g. dependency diagrams, flowcharts etc.

+* These are typically easy-to-maintain plain-text representations that tools can turn into very readable documents or diagrams that would otherwise be expensive to keep up to date.

+### Example: Swagger, OpenAPI -> Docs

 * A popular and recent tool is Swagger.
 This describes a REST API in a OpenAPI (JSON) document.

+### Example: Railroad, EBNF -> Railroad Diagrams

 * Another example of reducing the cost of maintenance is the automatic production of railroad diagrams from a EBNF grammar.
 Tools such as https://pypi.org/project/railroad/ take the easy-to-edit EBNF format and generate the hard-to-edit, visual format of railroad diagram images.

-## Technique: Automated Image Generation

-* In general, plain text descriptions are easier for programmers to maintain than images.
-So it can be effective to generate clean visuals from a plain-text "DSL" - sometimes referred to as diagrams as code.
+### Example: GraphViz, dot -> Network Diagram

 * For example, generating a network diagram from a plain text description is made easy with graphviz.

+### Example: Other tools

-* And these DSLs can be useful as intermediate targets for other tools.
-For example, pydeps builds on graphviz is pydeps to show dependencies between python modules.
+* And these plain-text DSLs can also be useful as intermediate targets for other tools.
+For example, pydeps builds on graphviz to show dependencies between python modules.

 * Other similar plain-text tools are blockdiag, Syntrax, erd, state-machine-cat, PlantUML.
 And there is a wealth of tools that generate output using javascript e.g. Mermaid.

 * Note the pitfall of using lots of tools for your project and finding that keeping a large number of tools working is a maintenance headache.

-## Technique: 'Executable' Acceptance Criteria

-* One of the more eye-popping success of the Agile tools revolution is the use of the Gherkin syntax to write acceptance criteria, which are "executable".

-* In this context, "executable" means that the acceptance criteria can be translated into a runnable test (and not the more natural meaning of implementing the behaviour!)

-* Although this involves a good deal of up-front work, it generates a body of very effective user-level tests that can be integrated into CI.
-Because failures are quickly detected they are much easier to keep up to date and also protect against inadvertant violation.
+## Category: Build & Production Processes

 ## Category: Requirements

 ## Category: Design Documents

-## Category: Build & Production Processes
+## Category: Case Studies